A commonly asked question about sleep training is this: is it safe and okay to sleep train? Or is it cruel, risky, traumatizing, and just plain bad?

 Here’s what long-term sleep training studies have to show regarding the safety and efficacy of sleep training:

 Behavioral sleep techniques have no marked long-lasting effects (positive or negative.)
 Parents and health professionals can confidently use these techniques to reduce the short- to medium-term burden of infant sleep problems and maternal depression.American Academy of Pediatrics, October 2012 Volume 130 Issue 4

 In other words, scientists measured both the effect and stress hormone (cortisol) levels in babies to determine its efficacy and levels of safety.

 Here’s another sleep training study result:

 …the babies in the sleep training groups showed slightly lower cortisol levels than the babies who had no sleep training.
 This suggests that in the bedtime fading group and the graduated extinction group, the babies had less stress and anxiety… and fell asleep more quickly and woke up less frequently in the middle of the night.Riley Children’s Health, Indiana University

-In other words, longitudinal (long-term) studies show that safe and appropriate sleep training can help reduce sleep problems, maternal depression, and have no long term effects.
+In other words, longitudinal (long-term) studies show that safe and appropriate sleep training can help reduce sleep problems, and maternal depression, and have no long-term effects.